pbaja/PyRaymarching/readme.md

 This is me tinkering with Raymarching for fun.
 This is just a playground and i am not planning to maintain it.
 Have fun!

 ## Running
-First run `install.sh`, this will create venv directory with python environment, and then install all neccesary dependencies for you.
-After that you will hopefully be able to just run it with `run.sh`
+First run `install.sh` on Linux or `install.ps1` on Windows.
+This will create python environment and install all dependencies into it.
+After that you will hopefully be able to just run it with `run.sh` or `run.ps1`.

-There is also a manual way that should work on Windows too:
+There is also a manual way that should work:
 ```
 python3 -m venv venv
 source venv/bin/activate